 I absolutely love bath salts.
 In the past I’ve posted tutorials for making rainbow bath salts and for making a stress-relieving lavender-magnesium bath soak, but I’ve never posted a tutorial about baking plain old bath salts.
 Sometimes simple is best, though.

 So why bake bath salts?
 Well, you don’t really have to.
+You can just mix some stuff up in a bag and trow it under the sink cabinet.
 But your finished bath salts will have oils in them, which will lead to some clumping after a while.
-Baking your salt/oil mixture will help it stay clump-free and looking fresh.
+Baking your mixture of salts, baking soda, and oils will help it stay clump-free and looking fresh.